Officer: Utah teens plotted to shoot girl over texts

-Two teenage boys accused of shooting a girl in the head in small-town Utah concocted the plan while playing video games and discussing their desire to "get rid" of the girl who was texting one of them, authorities testified Tuesday.
+Two teenage boys accused of shooting a girl in the head in small-town Utah concocted the plan while playing video games and discussing their desire to "get rid" of the girl who was texting one of them, authorities testified.

 Cache County sheriff's Deputy Brian Groves took the stand to detail his interviews with the 16-year-old accused of pulling the trigger, The Deseret News reported.